-As mammals and amphibians are both animals and part of the kingdom Animalia, there are similarities between them.
-There are also many differences between the two.
+As mammals and amphibians are both animals and part of the kingdom Animalia, they share many similarities.
+However, there are also many differences between the two.

-Mammals give birth to live young whereas the birth of amphibians takes place externally.
-Mammals are warm-blooded while amphibians are cold-blooded.
-Mammals are able to live in all habitats unlike amphibians and have muted colors.
+Mammals give birth to live young, whereas amphibians’ delivery occurs externally.
+Mammals are warm-blooded, while amphibians are cold-blooded.
+Mammals can live in all habitats and have muted colors, unlike amphibians.
 Some amphibians can regenerate their limbs.

-If you want to read more about the differences and the similarities between both groups of animals then please read on.
+If you want to read more about the differences and similarities between both groups of animals, please read on.

-There are lots of classes of animals in the natural world and one that is often overlooked is the amphibian.
-They are a strange class made up of newts, frogs, toads, and salamanders.
+There are many classes of animals in the natural world, and one that is often overlooked is the amphibian.
+They are a strange class of newts, frogs, toads, and salamanders.

-Some may mistake them for reptiles because their appearance has some similarities with lizards.
+Some may mistake them for reptiles because their appearance is similar to lizards.
 But, they are a class all of their own.
 So what similarities do mammals share with these creatures, if any?
 What clever adaptations and differences set mammals and amphibians apart?

 What Are The Similarities Between Mammals And Amphibians?